IIIF/api/source/auth/2.0/index.md

 If the client informs the access service that it is on the same domain, via the `origin` parameter, then the Access Service tab _MAY_ be closed without user interaction on that domain.
 For example, the initial login step in a multi-step single sign-on.
 If the domain of the content resources is the same as the client, it's not going to have third party cookie issues so could bounce immediately to the single sign on provider.

 ### B. Token Response for non-browser client

+When returning JSON directly, the service _MUST_ use the appropriate HTTP status code for the response to describe the error (for example 400, 401 or 503).

 (explain how invoked, extra param)